Rayquaza01/JoinPython/README.md

     Text (Tasker Command or notification text)
 -i [Icon URL] or --icon [Icon URL]
-    Icon URI (publicly accessible URL or local file URI; used whenever a notification is created) -s [Icon URL] or --smallicon [Icon URL]
+    Icon URI (publicly accessible URL or local file URI; used whenever a notification is created) -im [Image URL] or --image [Image Url]
+    Image URI - publicly accessible URL or local file URI; used whenever a notification is created -so [Sound URL] or --sound [Sound URL]
+    Sound URI - publicly accessible URL or local file URI; used whenever a notification is created -g [Group] --group [Group]
+    Notification Group (Android 7 and above) - allows you to join notifications in different groups -s [Icon URL] or --smallicon [Icon URL]
     Icon URI to be used as the statusbar icon (Android 6.0 and above) -p [Priority] or --priority [Priority]